Best Budget Electric Guitars: The New Affordable (Updated for December 2025)

 Epiphone Inspired by Gibson 335

 The concerns were fair but unfounded.
 The Epiphone Inspired by 335 is a very potent animal indeed.
 Ultra-playable and full of that old ‘Kalamazoo’ charm, the Epi 335 is everything you need a semi to be: warm, expressive, comfortable and confident.
-We mean it when we say this is a step up from the old Dot model, particularly in the neck shape and the great-sounding alnico pickups.
+I mean it when we say this is a step up from the old Dot model, particularly in the neck shape and the great-sounding alnico pickups.
 For players who want rich heritage tones for any classic guitar genres, this is an affordable instant-classic.

 EVH Wolfgang Standard

 The late, great Eddie Van Halen was famous for many things, and one of those things - in industry circles at least - was his fastidious attention to detail.
 All of the stories about him leaving amps feeding back for entire weeks and then checking on the speakers are absolutely true, and he applied this attitude to everything created and sold by his EVH company.
-This means that you can bet your ass the Great Man paid a lot of attention to the Wolfgang series, even (probably particularly) the most affordable Wolfgang Standard models.
+This means that you can bet your ass the great man paid a lot of attention to the Wolfgang series, even (probably particularly) the most affordable Wolfgang Standard models.

 It shows.
 The fit and finish of these are beyond what many would expect in such an eminently affordable guitar.
 The specs scream no-nonsense rock, too: a baked maple neck, huge frets and a compound radius fingerboard (it flattens out the higher you get for increased shredability), along with the deliberately non-’rock’ body shape mean that you can fit this guitar into a wealth of genres whilst still getting the modern performance spec you need for elaborate gymnastics.